ChristinaKo/SoftDev_FoodMe/README.md

     - Checkpoint--- Basic HTML SET UP *
     - should be getting log-in stuff done *
     - SHOULD BE INTEGRATING FRONT WITH BACK END
+ * January 15th:
+    - Finished returning a random recipe for Recipe of the Day *
  * January 19th:
     - Complete all back-end
  * January 23rd: